Everyone

 Employee rights

-Employees must be paid in money (NZ banknotes and coins) unless:
+must be paid in money (NZ banknotes and coins) unless:

-• their employer is the Crown or a local authority, then the employer can choose to pay the employee by cheque
+• their employer is the Crown or a local authority, then the can choose to pay the employee by cheque

 • the employee agrees or asks in writing to be paid by postal order, money order, cheque or bank deposit; if the employee wants to be paid in cash, they need to tell their employer in writing and their employer then has to make the change within 2 weeks